 Harvey has been tagged as the most powerful hurricane to hit Texas in more than 50 years.
 To date, the death toll stands to at least 70.
 It has displaced more than 1 million and damaged some 200,000 homes in a path of destruction stretching for more than 300 miles (480 kms).
-Many of the residents of Houston, TX and surrounding areas have returned home, and have carted flood-damaged furniture and other items to the curb.
+Many of the residents of Houston, TX and surrounding areas have returned home and have begun the cleanup process by carting flood-damaged furniture and other items to the curb.
 Harvey decimated parts of Texas and damaged southwest Louisiana when it hit the region late last month, destroying billions of dollars worth of property.
-RMS, a catastrophe modeling company, estimates that Harvey has caused between $25 billion and $35 billion in losses that will be covered by insurance.
-The total economic damage, which includes uninsured losses, could be between $70 billion and $90 billion.
-That is the estimated project impact of one monster storm, and this year, the U.S. is facing two.
+RMS, a catastrophe modeling company, estimates that Harvey has caused between $25 and $35 billion in losses that will be covered by insurance.
+The total economic damage, which includes uninsured losses, could be between $70 and $90 billion.
+That is the estimated project impact of one monster storm.
+This year, the U.S. is facing two!

-Initially, those of us in other parts of the United States watched in horror as the first pictures from Harvey and Irma’s destruction were captured by news media and in social media.
-Equally, countless acts of sacrifice and bravery also emerged, as tales of rescues by emergency services, the military, neighbors, private citizens, and others who just wanted to help from 100- or 2,500 miles away were filtered via the news and social media.
-Gotta love the Cajun Navy from Louisiana – a grassroots citizens’ organization that came together in the aftermath of Hurricane Katrina 12 years ago.
+Initially, those of us in other parts of the United States watched in horror as the first pictures from Harvey and Irma’s destruction were captured by news and social media.
+Equally, countless acts of sacrifice and bravery also emerged, as tales of rescues by emergency services, the military, neighbors, private citizens, and others who just wanted to help from 100- or 2,500 miles away were filtered across the air waves and various postings.
+The Cajun Navy from Louisiana – a grassroots citizens’ organization that came together in the aftermath of Hurricane Katrina 12 years ago – mobilized to help their next door neighbors in the State of Texas.
 Countless persons owe their lives to many of these unsung heroes.

 So, what is human kindness?
 There are quite a few definitions, but I turned to the folks at Dignity Health for an answer.
 Dignity Health is known for its commercials on human kindness.
 Human kindness is an act of humanity.
 It can be an act of heroism, big or small.
 In contrast, kindness is more personal, but equally powerful.
 It’s an act in which one person creates a connection with another, which strengthens them both.
 And these human connections can work wonders for the human spirit.